wernerd/ZRTP4J/README.txt

 applications.

-The GNU ZRTP4J implementation is compliant to the basic functions of ZRTP as described in ''draft-zimmermann-avt-zrtp-08*''.
-Currently GNU ZRTP4J supports the basic features only, not the enhanced features like PBX SAS relay and Multi-Stream mode.
+The GNU ZRTP4J implementation is compliant to the basic functions of ZRTP as described in ''draft-zimmermann-avt-zrtp-10*''.
+Currently GNU ZRTP4J supports the basic features only, not the enhanced features like PBX SAS relay.
 The GNU ZRTP4J implementation already defines the necessary external interfaces and functions for these enhanced features but they are not yet implemented (stubs only).

 You may access the ZRTP specification at this URL:
 [http://zfoneproject.com/zrtp_ietf.html]